 Take Pause (Community and Police Engagement Project) - To create positive interactions between teens and their families in Lancaster County and the Lincoln Police Department.
 These interactions will work to create trust, respect and understanding between the police and community members.
 Teens will be the focus and activities and events will be facilitated to include their families and other community members to spend time having positive meaningful non-criminal related interactions with police.

-Minority Health Initiative - At the Malone center our goal is to create and implement health and wellness programs for our youth, families, and community members.
-We desire to promote a healthy and holistic lifestyle by caring for individuals and family’s physical fitness, nutrition education, mental health, and financial wellbeing.
-We are currently working with experts in the community to bring a variety of programs to the Malone Center.
+Minority Health Initiative - At the Malone Center, the goal is to create and implement health and wellness programs for youth, families, and community members and to promote a healthy and holistic lifestyle by caring for individuals and family’s physical fitness, nutrition education, mental health, and financial wellbeing.
+Malone is working with experts in the community to bring a variety of programs to the Malone Center.